serdimoa/charting/JS-Api.md

 This function is called when chart needs quotes data.
 The charting library expects onDataCallback to be called once when all requesting data received.
 No further calls are expected.

 ###:chart: subscribeQuotes(symbols, fastSymbols, onRealtimeCallback, listenerGUID)
-1. `symbols`: array of symbols to be updated once in a minute or more often
+1. `symbols`: array of symbols to be updated rarely (suggested frequency is once per minute).
+These symbols are in the watch list but they are not visible at the moment.
-2. `fastSymbols`: array of symbols to be updated once in 10 seconds or more often
+2. `fastSymbols`: array of symbols to be updated quite frequently (once in 10 seconds or more often)
 3. `onRealtimeCallback`: function(array of `data`)
   1. `data`: [[symbol quote data|Quotes#symbol-quote-data]]
 4. `listenerGUID`: unique identifier of the listener